Bayreuther Blätter

-Bayreuther Blätter (Bayreuth pages) was a monthly journal founded in by Richard Wagner 1878 and edited by Hans von Wolzogen until his death in 1938.
+Bayreuther Blätter ("Bayreuth Pages") was a monthly journal founded by Richard Wagner in 1878 and edited by Hans von Wolzogen until his death in 1938.
 It was written primarily for visitors to the Bayreuth Festival.

 The newsletter carried frequent articles by Wagner himself as well as contributions from many of his circle.
 Some of these were very substantial; for example, Wagner's essays Religion and Art (October 1880) and Heroism and Christianity (September 1881).
 From 1880 to 1896 the journal carried extracts from the detailed recollections by Heinrich Porges of Wagner's rehearsal and staging techniques.

 The journal also had a political focus.
 In its pages, writers expressed support for Otto von Bismarck and the German Empire.
 After Germany's defeat in World War I, it showed opposition to the Weimar Republic, eventually supporting Adolf Hitler and Nazi Germany.
 Great men of German cultural history were celebrated in the Bayreuther Blätter.
 From 1887, each issue began with an epigraph from such men.
 The majority were taken from Johann Wolfgang von Goethe, Friedrich Schiller, Arthur Schopenhauer, Wagner, Franz Liszt, Thomas Carlyle, and Martin Luther.
 Others, like Carl von Clausewitz, Houston Stewart Chamberlain, Paul von Hindenburg, Paul de Lagarde and Hitler, were also drawn upon.
 In its last years, it increasingly "nazified" Wagner, linking his work with the ideology of National Socialism.

 The Bayreuther Blätter remains an important source of information about the Bayreuth Festival in Wagner's last years and about the opinions of his devoted followers.